otdev1/mern-ecommerce-app-frontend/README.md

 The repo for the corresponding backend code of this project is https://github.com/otdev1/mern-ecommerce-app-backend/tree/main

+Screenshots of various webpages of this project can be viewed at - https://drive.google.com/drive/folders/1m3oImz3Jk2RPDe0-CnJVqH-hViqNFKjg?usp=drive_link

 The Sign-In credentials for the guest user are:
 Email - guestuser@guest.com
 Password - password